Eleventh grade: United States

-In the US, a student in the eleventh grade is typically referred to as a junior.
+In the U.S., a student in the eleventh grade is typically referred to as a junior.

-The vast majority of students who are classified as juniors take the SAT Reasoning Test and/or ACT in the second semester of their third year of high school.
+The vast majority of students who are classified as juniors take the SAT and/or ACT in the second semester of their third year of high school.

-Math students usually take algebra II, but classes like trigonometry or precalculus are sometimes offered for students who wish to take Advanced Placement math classes in their fourth, or senior year of high school.
-Depending on the location, there may be a combination of any of the listed subjects.
+Math students usually take algebra II, but classes like trigonometry or precalculus are sometimes offered for students who wish to take Advanced Placement math classes in their fourth or senior year of high school.
+Depending on the location, there may be a combination of the listed subjects.
 They may also take easier courses such as algebra I and geometry if they do not have the required prerequisites for the more advanced courses that are listed above.
 Students who are advanced in mathematics often take calculus or statistics.

 In science classes, third-year students are typically taught biology, physics, or chemistry, with a strong emphasis on laboratory work.

 In English class, a college-preparatory curriculum commonly includes American literature.
 Often, English literature is taught in the third year of high school.
 Key works may include The Glass Menagerie, The Scarlet Letter, The Crucible, The Great Gatsby, Of Mice and Men, The Adventures of Huckleberry Finn, The Grapes of Wrath, and works by authors like Jonathan Edwards, Amy Tan, and Lorraine Hansberry.

 In a social studies curriculum, third-year students in the United States are typically taught US history, often covering the period from the 1870s to the 21st century.
 These courses may also be taught in ninth or tenth grade.
 Students may also explore more advanced world culture and geography, as well as other social sciences such as psychology, economics, sociology, and government.

 Many high school third-year students in the United States choose to take a foreign language, even though it is not always required in all secondary school curricula.

 While normally followed by twelfth grade, some colleges will accept excelling students out of this grade as part of an early college entrance program.
 Alternatively, some students may choose to graduate early through standardized testing or advanced credits.